Watching NPB/Pro Baseball in the Tokyo area

 BAD: Showing its age in many areas, limited number of toilets.
 Many obstructed view seats in the outfield, near the scoreboard.

-After repeating as Central League champions in 2021-22, the Swallows struggled to a 57-83 record for the '23 season.
+After repeating as Central League champions in 2021-22, the Swallows struggled to a 5th place finish for both 2023 and 2024.
+Attendance is still good though.

 Baseball at Tokyo Dome